 Tips: You can read about the tafoni and other geologic phenomenon on Dave Tucker’s excellent website, Northwest Geology Field Trips.
 A Discover Pass is required to park at Larrabee and all state parks.

-This old railroad-grade trail runs 12 miles from Fairhaven (Bellingham’s historic district) to Larrabee State Park.
+This old railroad-grade trail runs 6 miles from Fairhaven (Bellingham’s historic district) to Larrabee State Park.
 You can hop on the trail at Fairhaven Park and make the easy ride over to Arroyo Park, which makes a good turnaround spot.
-More ambitious riders can continue on to Larrabee State Park, but would need to detour around a missing rail trestle by finding their way through the dirt trails in Arroyo Park, or by riding a short section along Chuckanut Drive to California Street, where they can pick up the Interurban Trail again.
+More ambitious mountain bikers can continue on to Larrabee State Park, but would need to detour around a missing rail trestle by finding their way through the dirt trails in Arroyo Park, or by riding a short section along Chuckanut Drive to California Street, where they can pick up the Interurban Trail again.

 Much of the ride is in the shade, but there are some dramatic peekaboo views over the water in spots.
 We walked our bikes in some difficult sections; mercifully, those were short.

 Tips: Children will enjoy the playground and large grassy fields at Fairhaven Park, as well as the labyrinth.
 Restrooms and running water are available there.